Dollar slides to multi-month lows as Fed rate hike fears fade

 The progress of COVID-19 vaccine deployment and easing of measures to contain the pandemic has lifted higher-risk currencies that stand to benefit most from economic revival.

-For an interactive graphic on worldwide vaccine rollout and access, click here.
+For an interactive graphic on worldwide vaccine rollout and access, click here here.

-The British pound , buoyed by the lifting of COVID-19 restrictions, rose past the $1.42 level for the first time since Feb.
-24. read more
+The British pound, buoyed by the lifting of COVID-19 restrictions, rose past the $1.42 level for the first time since Feb.
+24. [GBP/]

 “What really has helped the pound is reopening momentum and willingness to become vaccinated,” Moya said.
 “It’s suggesting (the UK) recovery is going to stick.
 They’re finally getting on the other side of Brexit.”